 How Well Does CyberGhost VPN Work on Mobile Platforms?

 As mentioned throughout this CyberGhost VPN review, there are certain differences between the apps offered by this VPN.
-And even though all of those apps feel the same, there are many details that make each of those apps a unique piece of software.
+And even though all of those apps feel the same, there are certain details that make each of those apps a unique piece of software.

 To dive deeper on iOS, you can tap on the cogwheel icon in the top-left corner.
 This will reveal a rather limited list of options.
 You get to enable CyberGhost’s ‘Wi-Fi Auto-Protect’ feature, switch to a different protocol, and choose how CyberGhost behaves on new and known Wi-Fi networks.
 There’s also an option to use a dedicated IP by using your token.